 While there is much debate as to what the top five most important guns to own are, the general consensus has settled upon these categories as being the most critical and versatile.

 No gun collection is complete without a .22 rifle of some kind.
-It’s as simple as that.
-Even if it’s underpowered for big game hunting or self-defense use, the .22 works wonders for pest control, small game hunting, target shooting, and introducing new people to the sport of shooting.
-Since .22 ammo is so small, you can pack lots of it on you, and the recoil and noise is substantially less than other calibers.
+Even if it’s underpowered for big game hunting or self-defense use, the .22 works wonders for pest control, small game hunting, target shooting, and introducing new people to shooting.
+Another great benefit of the .22, is that the recoil and noise are substantially less than other calibers.
 This makes it a great way to target practice without potentially damaging your hearing, or your shoulder.

 12 Gauge Shotgun

-The benefit to owning a pistol is that you can conceal it on your person or always have it strapped to your side when it would be inconvenient to sling a long gun over your back.
+The benefit to owning a pistol is that you can conceal it on your person, or have it holstered to your side when it would be inconvenient to sling a long gun over your chest or back.
 You should also select a semi-automatic over a revolver just because it holds more rounds and has a faster reloading time.
-Since you’re on a budget, 9mm may be the best caliber to choose as it’s cheap and plentiful.
+Since you’re on a budget, 9mm may be the best caliber to choose as it’s inexpensive and plentiful.

-Any semi-automatic rifle with a detachable box magazine that fires an intermediate cartridge like 5.56x45mm NATO or 7.62x39mm will work well as a defensive rifle.
-You have greater round count and range than any of the previous three weapons, with more stopping power than a pistol and less recoil than a shotgun.
+Any semi-automatic rifle with a removable magazine that fires an intermediate cartridge like 5.56x45mm NATO or 7.62x39mm will work well as a defensive rifle.
+You will have greater round count and range than any of the previous three weapons, with more power than a pistol and less recoil than a shotgun.

 That may sound like a lot of guns, which is why it’s understandable if you initially don’t believe that you could acquire all of them for $1,500.
 However, you’ll soon find out that it’s possible.